Local meat market sees more customers but less product

 "I bought a little bit of everything," customer Judy Huntley said.
 "I got t-bones, ribeyes, hot dogs, and roast."

-Haskins says the bulk buying is because of the nation-wide meat shortage Across the country, some meat processing plants have closed because of COVID-19 outbreaks.
+Haskins says the bulk buying is because of the nation-wide meat shortage as across the country, some meat processing plants have closed because of COVID-19 outbreaks.

 "Farmers are killing thousand of hogs a day, because they cant afford to feed them and they can't take them anywhere to get processed," Haskins said.